Lino Brocka: Career

 In 1981, Brocka returned to the Cannes' Director's Fortnight with his third entry, Bona, a film about obsession.
+Forty-three years later, a restored version was shown at the Cannes Classics section of the 2024 Cannes Film Festival.

-In 1983, Brocka created the organization Concerned Artists of the Philippines (CAP), which he led for two years.
-His stand was that artists were first and foremost citizens and, as such, must address the issues confronting the country.
-His group became active in anti-government rallies after the assassination of Benigno Aquino Jr., eventually becoming one of the progressive organizations representing artists and cultural workers in the country.
-On January 28, 1985, Brocka and fellow filmmaker Behn Cervantes were arrested at a nationwide transport strike organized by public transportation drivers.
-They were charged for organizing illegal assembly and denied bail.
-Both directors denied being leaders of the strike, stating they were attending in sympathy with the drivers.
-They were released after 16 days, following public pressure for President Ferdinand Marcos to release the directors.
-He joined the Coalition for the Restoration of Democracy after his release.
+In 1983, Brocka formed the organization Concerned Artists of the Philippines (CAP), which he led for two years.
+His stand was that artists were first and foremost citizens and, as such, must address the issues of the country.
+His group grew active in anti-government rallies after the assassination of Benigno Aquino Jr., eventually becoming a progressive organization representing artists and cultural workers.
+On January 28, 1985, Brocka and fellow filmmaker Behn Cervantes were arrested at a nationwide transportation strike organized by public transportation drivers.
+They were charged for organizing an illegal assembly and denied bail.
+Both directors denied being leaders of the strike, saying they were attending in sympathy with the drivers.
+They were released after 16 days, following public pressure on President Ferdinand Marcos to release the directors.
+Brocka joined the Coalition for the Restoration of Democracy after his release.

-In 1984, Bayan Ko ("My Country") was deemed subversive by the government of Ferdinand Marcos, and underwent a legal battle to be shown in its uncut form.
+In 1984, Bayan Ko: Kapit sa Patalim ("My Country") was deemed subversive by the government and underwent a legal battle to be shown in its uncut form.
 At the 1984 Cannes Film Festival however, it was nominated for the Palme d'Or.
-It garnered four honors at the 1986 Gawad Urian Awards, including Best Picture.
+It garnered four honors at the 1986 Gawad Urian Awards including Best Picture.

 In 1986, Brocka served as a jury member in the 39th Cannes Film Festival.

-Brocka directed over forty films.
+Brocka directed over 40 films.
 Macho Dancer (1988) was screened in the Philippines at the time of its release, but it was heavily censored due to its political and sexual content.
 Brocka secretly smuggled an uncensored 35mm print of the film out of the country to evade government censorship; the print is now in the collection of the Museum of Modern Art.
 Other notable works include Orapronobis (international title: Fight for Us) (1989) and Gumapang Ka sa Lusak (1990).
+In 1990, Brocka's frequent cinematographer Pedro Manding Jr. was found stabbed to death in a canal in Quezon City, with authorities later identifying the perpetrator as a person from Labrador, Pangasinan.

-For his opposition against the Marcos regime, Brocka, in 1986, was appointed by President Corazon Aquino as a member of the 1986 Constitutional Commission to draft a new constitution for the country.
+For his opposition to the Marcos regime, Brocka in 1986 was appointed by President Corazon Aquino to the 1986 Constitutional Commission to draft a new constitution for the country after Marcos was overthrown and exiled.
 He eventually resigned in August 1986.
 His main contribution to the 1987 Constitution is Article III, Section 4.
-According to Justice Adolfo Azcuna, he was the only delegate who had succeeded in amending the Bill of Rights.
+According to Justice Adolfo Azcuna, he was the only delegate who succeeded in amending the Bill of Rights.

-One of the last things Brocka campaigned for was the removal of U.S. bases in the Philippines.
-He would continue to do so, urging senators and the government to remove U.S. military presence in the country, until his death.
+One of the last things Brocka campaigned for was the removal of U.S. bases in the Philippines, urging senators and the government to the remove U.S. military presence in the country, until his death.

-Brocka was openly gay, and a convert to Mormonism.